GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/query.md

 ```

 However, there are other types of query that cannot be directly used as continuous aggregation query.
-For example, a query that need to compute percentile, because it would be unwise to repeatly calculate the percentile for each time window.
+For example, a query that need to compute percentile, because it would be unwise to repeatedly calculate the percentile for each time window.
 In this case, you can pre-aggregate the data into buckets of desired size, and then calculate the percentile in the sink table using standard SQL when needed.
 The original sql might be:
 ```sql
 SELECT
     status,